 The future of our society depends on how we’ll respond to this crisis, so better to think it through because if we make the wrong decision, the worst could happen, even end up trapped in our house forever, like the characters of the dystopian novel I’m working on.
 But that’s a different story, or maybe not?

-If you’re curious to know more about my project and what’s behind it, here’s the link:
+If you’re curious to know more about my project, here’s the link: